 - Knowledge widening through extra maths or computer science courses by following the Faculty-wide interdisciplinary programme.

-During your studies you will participate in a number of excursions to ICT companies.
+During your studies, you will participate in a number of excursions to ICT companies.
 This will introduce you to various areas of computer sciences.
-In preparation for the honours thesis you will talk with the coordinator about the different areas of research in computer and information sciences that are covered by the department.
-You will formulate a research project in one of these areas in consultation with an expert of the research topic and will then carry on the research independently and defend the results.
+In preparation for the honours thesis, you will talk with the coordinator about the different areas of research in computer and information sciences that are covered by the department.
+You will formulate a research project in one of these areas in consultation with an expert on the research topic and will then carry on the research independently and defend the results.

 Further details on the Information Science honours programme can be found in the manual below.
 Alternatively, click here for contacting details.